j-un/osx-provisioner/README.md

 # osx-provisioner

 ## What's this
-* OSX provisioner just for me.
+* macOS provisioner just for me.

 ## Prerequisite Tasks
 1. Install Homebrew and Ansible.